 Women's Beginner Fly Fishing

 Join the Georgia Conservancy for an introduction to fly fishing.
-Georgia Conservancy President, Robert Ramsay, will teach the basics including: fly casting techniques, essentials of knot tying, how to choose your gear, and fly selection.
+Led by Georgia Conservancy Stewardship Trips Director Laura Buckmaster and world-class fly-fisherman Georgia Conservancy President Robert Ramsay, participants in our Women's Beginning Fly-Fishing clinic will learn the basics including: fly casting techniques, essentials of knot tying, how to choose your gear, and fly selection.
 Topics also covered are river conservation, wading safety, and reading the water.
 No previous skill or equipment needed!

 About the Chattahoochee River: